Common questions relating to Streatham Lease Extensions

-• I'm deliberating over purchasing a ground floor flat (leasehold) but the landlord has been missing for approximately 15yrs.
-I wonder whether it will be less expensive to try to acquire the reversionary title or to extend lease and apply for RTM?
+• I'm considering purchasing a one bedroom apartment (leasehold) but the landlord has been missing for just over 15yrs.
+I wonder whether it will be cheaper to try to buy the reversionary title or to get a lease extension and apply for RTM?

 • Other Topics